timCF/act/README.md

 - init_state : any js term
 - timeout : timeout of processing queue in ms
 - "cast" function gets one arg : function of prev state that must return new state. "cast" will return queue length
+- "zcast" function's arity is 0 : it only execute something, not change inner state. "zcast" will return queue length
 - "get" function returns current state value

 WARNING